Informative Essays: A Beginner’s Guide, Examples & Topics

 3. Conclusion

-• Review of main ideas (briefly revisit the main points)
+• Review of main ideas (briefly summarize the key points)

-• Closing statement (leave the reader with a thought or call to action)
+• Closing statement (leave readers with a useful final takeaway)

 Basic Steps to Writing an Informative Essay